George Stephenson

 Medal commemorating the opening of the Liverpool and Manchester Railway.

-Made by Thomas Halliday (1780-1855) of Newhall Street, Birmingham.
+Made by Thomas Halliday (1780-1855) of Newhall St, Birmingham.
 The reverse, left, shows the Moorish Arch and original Edge Hill Station at the bottom of Cavendish Cutting, Edge Hill, and beyond it are tunnel entrances.
 The obverse, right, shows the viaduct over the Sankey Canal and Valley near Newton-le-Willows with a train crossing.
-These medals were retailed at Thomas Woolfield’s Bazaar on Church Street, Liverpool.
+These medals were retailed at Thomas Woolfield’s Bazaar on Church St, Liverpool.

 The Moorish Arch was a disguised engine house containing two stationary engines (one a backup) used to cable haul trains up two inclines.
 When the railway opened the passenger line between Crown Street Station and Edge Hill was cable hauled through Crown Street Tunnel.
 Similarly, the goods line between Wapping Goods Station and Edge Hill was cable hauled through Wapping Tunnel.
 Returning coaches and waggons descended by gravity.
 The original Edge Hill Station was in the deep Cavendish Cutting.
 The Moorish Arch was demolished in the 1860s when the cutting was widened to facilitate a new track alignment.